pansaty/Archive-SQLDB-ReImport-OnDeman/README.md

 ![alt text](images/createcredential.PNG "Create credential")

-Fill in the name of your credential, Username used to connect to your AzureSQLDB Server that has admin access along with the password to authenticate with.
+Fill in the name of your credential, Username used to connect to your AzureSQLDB Server that has admin access along with the password.

 ![alt text](images/createcredentialdetails.PNG "Create credential details")